hiclick/hiclick.github.com/fav/photo/docs/prearing-files-for-the-web.md

-# 修图 - Prearing files for the web
+# 修图 - Prearing Files for the Web

 Adobe Photoshop CS6 Classroom in a Book